Nick Chater: Career

-Chater presents the massive open online course The Mind Is Flat, based on his 2018 book of the same name, in which he describes the human mind as a "story-generating machine".
+Chater presents the massive open online course The Mind Is Flat, based on his 2018 publication of the same name, in which he describes the human mind as a "story-generating machine".
 He was scientist-in-residence on eight seasons of the BBC Radio 4 series The Human Zoo.
-He was an advisor to the UK government's Behavioural Insights Team, and he is a fellow of the Cognitive Science Society and the British Academy.
+Chater is also an advisor to the UK government's Behavioural Insights Team and a fellow of the Cognitive Science Society and the British Academy.